 A: We are happy to integrate children with special needs, depending on their individual circumstances.
 Camp is an excellent way for children of all abilities to grow and learn, and being exposed to a broad range of people with different skills and talents is a rewarding and enriching experience for any child.
-We can provide shadows or support staff, or, in some cases, parents may send someone familiar and experienced in working with their child.
+We can provide 1 one on one buddy (staff), or, in some cases, parents may send someone familiar and experienced in working with their child.
 Parents of a child with special needs are asked to call the Camp Director to discuss the inclusion of their child at camp.

 A: We will make a strong effort to fulfill all requests for friends of the same gender, grade and camp session to be in the same group.

 A: Yes!
 We pride ourselves on our excellent swim instruction program.
 Each camper has a Life Savings Society swimming lesson every day.
 Campers are grouped for swimming lessons based on their swimming ability.
 Lesson groups are small, taught by a Life Savings Society swim instructor.
 Please note that Swim lessons only occur during main camp (weeks 1 to 8).

 A: We have extensive indoor facilities for all campers on rainy days.
 We continue with our regular program inside.
 Instead of swimming lessons in the pool, our aquatic staff will teach the water safety component of the Red Cross swim program, or plan a special event or activity.

 A: Camper safety is our number one priority!
 We continuously evaluate every aspect of camp, including arrivals, departures, transportation, food safety, staff qualifications, fire prevention and record keeping.
 We keep current with the newest developments in camp safety and operations.
 We are committed to keeping Adventure Valley Day Camp as safe and secure as possible.